ygypt/lang/goal.md

   + complex grammar doesnt mean a thousand case markers and genders and crap, it means there is a wide variety of tactics that each marker can employ.
-    + if its impossible to be grammatically correct, then the markers have been maximised
+    + if its impossible to be grammatically incorrect, then the markers have been maximised